JWT has expanded its relationship with Microsoft by adding creative duties for the launch of a new Web search product, sources said.

 Annualized account billings are estimated at $100 million and initial media spending will be around $40 million, said sources.
 Microsoft plans to launch the ad effort in the summer.

 The WPP Group shop landed the assignment after a pitch that involved two fellow Microsoft roster shops: Interpublic Group’s McCann Erickson and MDC Partners’ Crispin Porter + Bogusky, said sources.

 Crispin is said to have withdrawn from the contest in December, leaving McCann and JWT to compete for the account.

-JWT declined to comment, referring calls to the Redmond, Wash.-based client, which could not immediately be reached.
+JWT declined to comment, referring calls to Redmond, Wash.-based Microsoft, which could not immediately be reached.

 In the review, Microsoft did not reveal the name of the new search product and instead used a code name: “Kiev,” said sources.

 JWT joined the Microsoft roster in July 2008, when it won global creative duties on the client’s business solutions products.

 That assignment, with estimated media spending of $150 million, also came after a review in which McCann was the other finalist.
 In January, JWT launched its first business solutions campaign, a TV and print effort that uses the tagline, “Because it’s everybody’s business.”
 TV spots use animation to illustrate the words of corporate honchos talking about how they use enterprise software.